fastruby/blog/_posts/2019-04-26-workshop-rails-upgrade.md

 If you're going to Rails Conf and are interested in attending our workshop, you can book your place [here](https://www.eventbrite.com/e/workshop-upgrade-rails-101-the-roadmap-to-smooth-upgrades-tickets-60333391799).
 In that link there are a few notes to help you be prepared for the workshop.
 So make sure to check it out.

 Hope to see you there!

+If you're not on Rails 6.0 yet, we can help!
+Download our free eBook: [The Complete Guide to Upgrade Rails](https://www.fastruby.io/).